-Do you have an existing website or internet-of-things product to integrate with the app?
+Do you have an existing website or IoT product that can be integrated with your application?
 Where will the app get its content or data?
-Are you providing peer-to-peer features like a chat?
+Do you offer a point-to-point function like a chat?

-How big and/or complex is your functionality?
-Will you need server hosting?
-Analytics?
-Do you have a basic understanding of how development works or even a Chief Technical Officer (CTO)?
+How large and/or complex are its functions?
+Do you need server hosting?
+Analysis?
+Do you have a basic knowledge of development work, including the Director of Technology (CTO)?

 Know who you need on your team.

-Are you already technical and can code for yourself?
-Just need design or product strategy help?
-Or are you an entrepreneur with an idea, and you need help with the entire end-to-end execution?
+Already a technician and you can code it yourself?
+Need product strategy or design help?
+Or are you an entrepreneur with ideas and need help with all the comprehensive execution?

-If hiring and ‘owning’ your app-building talent in the house is part of your business strategy in developing your MVP, then you’ll need to factor in the time it takes to hire and train your team.
+If recruiting and “owning” your home application creation talent is part of your business strategy to develop your MVP, then you need to think about how long it takes to hire and train your team.

-However, if the time to market (TTM) is your biggest concern, approaching an app development agency who can assign a full time to work full time on your project and really crank it out might be the best call.
+However, if the time to market (TM) is your biggest concern, then it might be the best call to contact an app developer who can allocate full time to work on your project and actually maneuver it.